Course Outline

 Demonstrate writing skills (clarity of expression, correct grammar, spelling and punctuation), logically structured, coherently argued and appropriately supported by relevant published literature

-All - Assessment Task 3:Becoming a Social Worker - Micro Method and Interpersonal Skills
+All - Assessment Task 3:Becoming a Social Worker - Interpersonal Skills at the Micro Level

 Goal: